rackerlabs/support-how-to/content/how-to/cloud-servers/install-wordpress-multisite/index.md

 product_url: cloud-servers
 ---

-This article explains how to configure WordPress multi-site, which enables you to build a network of websites in your WordPress installation.
+This article explains how to configure WordPress multi-site, enabling you to build a network of websites in your WordPress installation.

 ### Prerequisites